Skip to content

-Guiding Questions for Conscious Participation
+Guiding Questions for Thoughtful Participation

 A question set for research coordination, project management and facilitation – to decide whether, where and how participation is sustainable.